Automatic Consent Messaging

 Turn this feature on to automatically share a consent message in Meet and Zoom.

-Granola offers a way to automatically share a message with the participants of your meeting using the inbuilt chat function in Meet and Zoom.
+On macOS, Granola offers a way to automatically share a message with the participants of your meeting using the inbuilt chat function in Meet and Zoom.

 Setting Consent Messaging up